PolkachuIntern/aptos-operator/node_migration.md

 └── validator-identity.yaml
 ```

-## Our practice in Provisioned Servers
+## Our Practice in Provisioned Servers

 We have 4 servers provisioned by Aptos currently.